JuliaOpt/juliaopt.github.io/meetings/bordeaux2018/index.md

 June 27-29, 2018, at the Institut de Mathématiques de Bordeaux, University of Bordeaux.

-## Travel support and late submissions

-Thanks to the generous support of MIT Sloan School of Management, the JuMP-dev committee has funds available to provide travel support to a limited number of attendees.
-Given the late availability of this grant, we will also consider new submissions of talk proposals for those who declined to submit earlier because of lack of funding.
-Already-confirmed speakers are also welcome to request support, and will be considered on an equal basis with new submissions.

-To apply, fill in [this form](https://goo.gl/forms/MJVDJBdkxTfD5hqf2).

-**NOTE:** There will be a hard submission deadline of **May 15, 2018**.
-Notifications of any awards will be sent out by **June 1, 2018** (at the latest).

 ## Purpose

 This workshop is a follow-up to the [first annual JuMP-dev workshop](/meetings/mit2017/) held in June 2017 at MIT.
 The purpose of the workshop is to bring together students, researchers, and practitioners with interests in the software aspects of [JuMP](https://github.com/JuliaOpt/JuMP.jl) and related packages.
 Interest areas of the workshop include: